Call to book01904 521 936

 Day 8 – Homeward bound

-We bid farewell to the Basque Country after breakfast today, transferring by coach to Hendaye for our First Class rail journey to Paris.
-Enroute there's time to reflect on our many experiences and perhaps to view some of our digital images.
-From Paris we join the Eurostar to London St Pancras, travelling in spacious Standard Premier Class with a light meal served at our seats.
-We arrive in London St Pancras International in the evening and say goodbye to our travelling companions and new friends who have shared these memorable moments with us.
+In Paris we change trains to join the Eurostar to London St Pancras, travelling in spacious Standard Premier Class with a light meal served at our seats.
+We arrive in London St Pancras International in the evening and say goodbye to our Tour Manager, travel companions and new friends who have shared these memorable moments with us.

 Includes